Freemasoid/Freemasoid/README.md

 You might not see tons of commits from me, that's because I build stuff, give it a good test run, and then hit commit.
 Sometimes, that process can stretch over a few days.
 Especially for new projects.

 Below you will find a roadmap showing what am I up to now and some future plans.
 If you want to contact me - contacts are in profile description.
-Discord, Twitter, LinkedIn, pick your poison.
+Discord, Twitter, LinkedIn - pick your poison.

 ## 📍 Roadmap